Home > Resources > FAQs & GUIDES

 The court that deals with Family Law matters and cases in Western Australia.

-The rules of the Family Court of Australia that are set by the judge of that court to regulate the procedures and processes for the conduct of Family law matters.
+The Federal Circuit and Family Court of Australia (Family Law) Rules 2021 that regulate the procedures and processes for family law matters.

-Family Violence is defined in the Family Law Act to be ‘violent, threatening or other behaviors by a person that coerces or controls a member of the person’s family (the family member), or causes the family member to be fearful’.
-The definition also includes a non-exhaustive list of behaviors which could be family violence.
+Family violence is defined in the Family Law Act as violent, threatening or other behaviour that coerces or controls a family member or causes them to be fearful.
+The definition includes a non-exhaustive list of behaviours, including physical violence, emotional or psychological abuse, financial abuse, coercive control and unauthorised surveillance.

 A document filed with the court in property matters that states the current position of your finances including any and all assets and debts.